usnistgov/ARIAC/wiki/updates.md

 Besides bins and the conveyor belt, we now have the possibility to spawn parts on shelves.

 * Each shelf has two levels:
    * Top and bottom shelves contain ghost parts.
-Those parts are only there for aesthetic, meaning **they are not graspable**
+Those parts are only there for aesthetic, meaning **they are not graspable**.
+There are 3 different types of shelves.
+They all have the same dimensions but the type of ghost parts for those shelves are different.
+These shelves are named `base`, `collar`, and `pipe`.
    * Parts will never be spawn on the top shelf.
    * When parts are spawn on a shelf, they will always be spawn on the bottom shelf.